300AB/Game-Notes/Path-of-Exile2/notes-on-changes.md

     *    Perfect
          * Lesser Essences will be more abundant throughout the campaign, giving you an easier time upgrading your items.
          * Perfect Essences are also a new tier, providing powerful bonuses, not just a higher magnitude of the lower tier Essences.
-### Exceptional Items
-* New Exceptional Bases will drop, having higher quality or extra sockets.
-    *    Exceptional Unique items also exist!
-### Sanctified Items (new version to corrupting an item?)
-* Sanctified Items are a new way to try and create the best items.
-* This will randomize the value of modifiers anywhere rom 80% to 120%
-    *    Meaning you can reach values higher than possible before.
-* Sanctified Items can no longer be crafted upon, so this will often be the  final step of crafting a mirror-tier item.
-* We saw a Omen being applied to a Divine Orb to sanctify and item upon use.
-    * New Omens
-    * Hinekora's Lock added (idk what that is)

 # Meta Notes / Added Mechanics